Spaying a Dog or Puppy: What’s the Best Age?

 The best ages to spay a dog or puppy

-To explain the best ages to spay your furry friend, it’s helpful to understand your pup’s heat cycle — the times of the year when she’s ready to breed.
+To explain the best ages to spay your furry friend, it’s helpful to understand your pup’s heat cycle.
+These are the times of the year when she’s ready to breed.

-With this in mind, we suggest the best age to spay a dog is around six months of age or earlier — before your dog’s first heat cycle.
+With this in mind, we suggest the best age to spay a dog is around 6 months of age or earlier — before your dog’s first heat cycle.

 Spaying a dog in heat